mozilla/fx-private-relay/METRICS.md

   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `Engage`
   - `eventLabel`: `onboarding-step-2-continue`
 - The user sees the "Skip, I’ll download the extension later" link on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `View`
   - `eventLabel`: `onboarding-step-3-skip`
   - `eventValue`: 3
 - The user clicks the "Skip, I’ll download the extension later" link on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `Engage`
   - `eventLabel`: `onboarding-step-3-skip`
 - The user sees the "Go to Dashboard" button after installing the extension on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `View`
   - `eventLabel`: `onboarding-step-3-continue`
   - `eventValue`: 3
   - `nonInteraction`: true
-- The user clicks the "Go to Dashboard" button after installing the extension on third step of premium onboarding.
+- The user clicks the "Go to Dashboard" button after installing the extension on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `Engage`
   - `eventLabel`: `onboarding-step-3-continue`